 Regularly Test Breadcrumb Links

-With breadcrumb navigation up and running on your website, you should get into the habit of testing the breadcrumb links regularly to ensure they function as intended.
+With breadcrumb navigation up and running on your website, you should regularly test the breadcrumb links to ensure they function as intended.

-If you entered the wrong URL when setting up a breadcrumb link, visitors may still see the appropriate anchor text, but clicking it will direct them to a 404 error page.
+If you entered the wrong URL when setting up a breadcrumb link, visitors might still see the appropriate anchor text, but clicking it will direct them to a 404 error page.

 To ensure your website’s breadcrumb links direct visitors to the appropriate pages, you must test them.
 Place yourself in a visitor’s digital shoes and click the breadcrumb links.